History of Palmer Station

 After two successful winter seasons, plans were considered for the construction of a larger station to be located on Gamage Point, site of the current station.
 Also, the National Science Foundation went ahead with plans to construct a new research vessel.

-U.S. Navy Seabees, which oversaw most of the logistics for the USAP in those days, began construction in January 1967.
-Work continued for four years, and in March 1970, the new Palmer Station opened its doors to science personnel.
+U.S. Navy Seabees, which oversaw most of the logistics for the USAP in those days, began construction during the 1966-67 austral summer.
+The new Palmer Station was officially commission the next season, in March 1968.

 The station’s counterpart on the water, the research vessel Hero, arrived at Palmer Station on Christmas day in 1968.
 She ranged the peninsula trawling for biological specimens, and enjoyed a productive and colorful tour before she was retired in 1985.